bangbangcon/bangbangcon.github.io/index.md

 </div>

+Special thanks to [John Feminella](http://jxf.me/) for underwriting !!Con 2024! ❤️

 Want to sponsor !!Con as an organization or individual?
-We're trying to set the standard for a COVID-safe and inclusive conference, and that costs money.
+We're trying to set the standard for a COVID-safe and inclusive conference.
 If you can help out, check out our [sponsorship page](sponsors.html) and [get in touch](mailto:2024-organizers@exclamation.foundation)!

 <a name="organizers"></a>